-- e. significant wildlife habitat; - f. significant woodlands are those that meet one or more of the following criteria: - woodlands, excluding cultural savannahs, greater than or equal to four hectares; - woodlands, excluding cultural woodlands and cultural savannahs, greater than or equal to two hectares and less than four hectares; - any woodland greater than 0.5 hectares that: - supports old growth trees (greater than or equal to 100 years old); - supports a significant linkage function as determined through an Environmental Impact Study approved by the City in consultation with the appropriate conservation authority; - is located within 100 meters of another Significant Natural Area supporting a significant ecological relationship between the two features: - o is located within 30 meters of a watercourse or significant wetland; or - supports significant species or communities; - g. significant wetlands are one of the following: - Provincially significant coastal wetlands; - Provincially significant wetlands; - Coastal wetlands; - other wetlands greater than 0.5 hectares; and - significant valleylands are associated with the main branches, major tributaries and other tributaries and watercourse corridors draining directly to Lake Ontario including the Credit River,

-Etobicoke Creek, Mimico Creek and Sixteen Mile Creek.
+- c. habitat of threatened species or endangered species; - d. fish habitat; - e. significant wildlife habitat; - f. significant woodlands are those that meet one or more of the following criteria: - woodlands, excluding cultural savannahs, greater than or equal to four hectares; - woodlands, excluding cultural woodlands and cultural savannahs, greater than or equal to two hectares and less than four hectares; - any woodland greater than 0.5 hectares that: - supports old growth trees (greater than or equal to 100 years old); - supports a significant linkage function as determined through an Environmental Impact Study approved by the City in consultation with the appropriate conservation authority; - is located within 100 meters of another Significant Natural Area supporting a significant ecological relationship between the two features; - o is located within 30 metres of a watercourse or significant wetland; or - supports significant species or communities; - g. significant wetlands are one of the following: - Provincially significant coastal wetlands; - Provincially significant wetlands; - Coastal wetlands; - other wetlands greater than 0.5 hectares; and h. significant valleylands are associated with the main branches, major tributaries and other tributaries and watercourse corridors draining directly to Lake Ontario including the Credit River, Etobicoke Creek, Mimico Creek and Sixteen Mile Creek.